Michael Meehan, PhD

 Tamara Kenny is the Director of Advocacy and Community Engagement for Catholic Charities of St. Louis.
 She has a law degree and a master’s degree in social work and is passionate about advocating for both children and adults with issues of behavioral health.
 Tamara is an ambassador and trainer for the St. Louis Regional Health Commission’s trauma-focused Alive and Well STL initiative, a member of the advocacy committee for Mental Health America of Eastern Missouri, and a member of the Missouri Mental Health Task Force on Psychiatry.

 Elizabeth is Executive Director of KUTO, Kids Under Twenty One, a youth agency that trains youth with the skills, confidence and courage to help a friend or peer by implementing the ‘teens helping teens help themselves’ philosophy.
-She has 19 years experience in the field of youth development, mental health advocacy and prevention skills training.
+She has 25 years of experience in the field of youth development, mental health advocacy and prevention skills training.